incodehq/incode-platform/README.md

 ## Known issues ##

-In `1.6.0` and `1.7.0` a call to `DomainObjectContainer#flush()` is required in order that any newly created objects are populated.
+In `1.6.0` through `1.8.0-SNAPSHOT` a call to `DomainObjectContainer#flush()` is required in order that any newly created objects are populated.
 Note that Isis automatically performs a flush prior to any repository call, so in many cases there may not be any need to call flush explicitly.

 ## Change Log ##

+* `1.8.0-SNAPSHOT` - in development against Isis 1.8.0-SNAPSHOT.
 * `1.7.0` - released against Isis 1.7.0.
 * `1.6.0` - re-released as part of isisaddons, with classes under package `org.isisaddons.module.audit`